thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 === "scriptability export"
     ```console
-    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools scriptability export --help
+    cs_tools tools scriptability export --help

     Usage: cs_tools tools scriptability export DIR
                                                            [--tags, ...,
                                                            --help] --config
                                                            NAME

-      Exports TML as YAML from ThoughtSpot.

     Arguments:
       DIR  full path (directory) to save data set to

     Options:
       --tags TAGS                     comma separated list of tags to export
-      --export-ids GUIDS              comma separated list of GUIDs to export
+      --export-ids GUIDS              comma separated list of GUIDs to export that
+                                      cannot be combined with other filters
-      --author USERNAME               username that is the author of the content to download
+      --author USERNAME               username that is the author of the content
+                                      to download
+      --pattern PATTERN               Pattern for name with % as a wildcard
+      --include-types CONTENTTYPES    list of types to include: answer, liveboard,
+                                      view, sqlview, table, connection
+      --exclude-types CONTENTTYPES    list of types to exclude (overrides
+                                      include): answer, liveboard, view, sqlview,
+                                      table, connection
       --export-associated / --no-export-associated
                                       if specified, also export related content
                                       [default: no-export-associated]